 Consider changing your phone, computer, tablet, Facebook page, and anything else with a language option to Spanish.
 This is an easy way for practicing Spanish since you’ll see more of the vocabulary on a daily basis.

 For example, every time you look at your phone, you’ll see the date in Spanish.
 This reinforces the days of the week and months of the year.
 Facebook will ask you if you would like to agregar amigos, teaching you the verb that means “to add.”

 Seeing a few of the same words over and over again will help the language feel more natural to you, and you’ll find it becomes easier to incorporate them into everyday life with very little effort involved!

 2. Research in Spanish

 How many times a day do you Google something that you’re curious about?
 I use Wikipedia at least once a day, and I always go for the Spanish version of the website first.
 Next time you need information about your favorite celebrity, look at their page in Spanish to practice your Spanish online.
 See how much you can understand before switching the language to English!

 3. Pick up a Spanish Newspaper

 One of the best Spanish reading practice activities is catching up on international news.
 You can download apps and read the news on your phone.
 I recommend El País, an international newspaper from Spain.
-I like to read the articles out loud to practice Spanish pronunciation in addition to my reading skills.
+I like to read the articles out loud to practice in Spanish pronunciation in addition to my reading skills.
 This is also a great way to stay informed about what is happening in Spanish-speaking countries.

 4. Read a Book in Spanish